Lawrence University Sexual Misconduct Policy and Title IX

 Furthermore, silence, in response to an allegation, will not be viewed as an admission of the allegations in dispute.
 At any time, a party may decline to provide information or participate further in the process.
 When this occurs, the University will review the matter based on all of the other information gathered.

-When the Title IX Coordinator receives a formal complaint of sexual misconduct, The Coordinator will meet with the respondent to provide notice of the complaint and the alleged policy violation being investigated.
+When the Title IX Coordinator receives a formal complaint of sexual misconduct, the Coordinator will respond to the complainant by email to set up an initial interview.
+The Title IX Coordinator will then provide a notice of allegations by email and schedule a time to meet with the respondent to provide notice of the complaint and the alleged policy violation being investigated.

 Sample accommodations include, but are not limited to: